The search for the best Malay food in Singapore is over! Here are all the top places you should visit to satisfy your cravings.

 Address: Haig Road Putu Piring, multiple locations including #01-02, Al-Azhar Coffeeshop, 970 Geylang Road, Singapore 423492

-Now, you’re probably thinking: “Why should I pay more than $10 for nasi lemak?”
+Now, you’re probably thinking: “Why should I pay more than $10 for nasi lemak in Singapore?”
 Well, why shouldn’t you?
 Especially when you’re dining at The Coconut Club, where the good folks have perfected the art of a beloved classic.
 A typical order comes piled high with fragrant rice, fried egg, anchovies, peanuts, cucumber, sambal, and your choice of protein.

 Must-try items: Signature nasi lemak; kueh pie ti; chicken satay; kueh sampler